nu11zy/rscc/README.md

 <div align="center">
   <h1>RSCC</h1>
-  <tt>~ Reverse SSH Command & Control ~</tt><br/>
+  <tt>~ Reverse SSH Command & Control ~</tt><br/><br/>
   <img src=".github/rscc.png"/><br/>
 </div>

-RSCC is an open source, cross-platform command & control framework that allows you to control your agents (targets) via SSH.
+RSCC is an open source, cross-platform command & control framework that allows you to control your agents via SSH.

 ## Features

-Since RSCC is based on SSH, it has the following features:
+RSCC has the following features:

 - Cross-platform agents
 - Fully interactive shell
 - File transfer via SCP or SFTP
-- Local / Remote  port forwarding
+- Local/remote port forwarding via SSH
 - Chain SOCKS5 proxy via SSH -D
+- Multiple subsystems (port scanner, port forward, execute-assembly, etc)
+- Web delivery of agents
+- Webhooks for events *(coming soon)*

 **Also you can extend agent with your own SSH subsystems!**

-As an example, there is a [port scanner subsystem](pkg/agent/internal/sshd/subsystems/pscan.go) that allows you to scan the target host for open ports from the agent.
+As an example, there is a [port scanner subsystem](pkg/agent/internal/sshd/subsystems/pscan/pscan.go) that allows you to scan the target host for open ports from the agent.

 <details>
 <summary>Example</summary><br/>